lamsiufai/pdsnd_github/README.md

 The Study of Bike Sharing in US

 ### Description
 This project studies the user trends and statistics of bike sharing in the US.
-The study is conducted on 3 states in the US, namely Chicago, New York and Washington.
+The study is conducted on 3 states in the US, namely Chicago, New York City and Washington.
 It includes a filter which allows the user to select the state and period which is of interest.

 ### Files used
 chicago.csv